Routes · Hapjeong, Mapo-gu

 Seonyudo Park, the hidden island

-Drop down off Yanghwa-daegyo onto Seonyudo, a former water-filtration plant the city turned into an ecological park.
-Rose garden, gazebos, interpretive trails through industrial ruins, views back across the river.
-Most Seoul runners have never set foot here.
+Drop off Yanghwa-daegyo onto Seonyudo: rose garden, gazebos, interpretive trails through industrial ruins, views back across the river.

 - 05